The proper geometric dimension of the mapping class group: Preliminaries

 \section{Preliminaries}

 Let $S_{g,n}$ be a connected, orientable surface of genus $g\ge 0$, with empty boundary and $n\ge 0$ marked points.
-The mapping class group $\Gamma_{g,n}$ is the group of isotopy classes of orientation-preserving homeomorphisms of $S_{g,n}$, where homeomorphisms and isotopies are required to map the set of marked points to itself.
+The mapping class group $\Gamma_{g,n}$ is the group of isotopy classes of orientation preserving homeomorphisms of $S_{g,n}$ which map every marked point to itself; we remark that this group is often referred to in the literature as the ``pure'' mapping class group.
 For simplicity, we will write $S_g:=S_{g,0}$ and $\Gamma_{g}:= \Gamma_{g,0}$.